sigasi/sigasi_insights/content/vscode/_index.md

 ## Java Runtime

+Since version `0.3.6` of this extension, the path to use the Java Runtime (JRE) can optionally be configured in the [settings](#access-settings).
+If the setting is empty, the extension will download a **JRE** and extract it in the local `.vscode` folder.

+If you wish to provide the JRE:

-* The extension comes without Java Runtime.
-Make sure you have at least **JRE** 11 installed.
+* The extension requires a Java Runtime.
-* The Java runtime must be 64-bit.
+* The Java runtime must be a 64-bit.
+Make sure to use at least **JRE 11**.
 * You can check your Java version with `java -version`
 * Java can be downloaded from several sources, a.o.
 [Adoptium](https://adoptium.net/releases.html?variant=openjdk11&jvmVariant=hotspot) and choose the _OpenJDK 11 x64 JRE_ for your OS.
-* Make sure the java executable is available in the user’s `PATH` variable.
+* Make sure the java executable is available in the `PATH` variable.

 # Installation